davenkin/andy-springboot-sample/ADRs/002-Project structure.md

 ## Implementation

 When implementing, keep the folder structure as flat as possible.
-The entity is at the highest level, then followed by other technical layers, use the following structure:
+The aggregate root is at the highest level, then followed by other technical layers, use the following structure:

 The `1` in `(class:1)` indicates there can be only one class under a top level package, `(class:N)` for multiple.

-- `Entity`(class): The top level entity class, an entity represents a major business entity(e.g. `device`).
+- `Aggregate Root`(folder:1): The top level package, an aggregate root represents a major business entity(e.g. `device`).
     - `command`(folder:1): For sending commands to the application, "command" represents the "C" in [CQRS](https://microservices.io/patterns/data/cqrs.html).
         - `XxxCommandService`(class:1): The facade [application service](https://ddd-practitioners.com/home/glossary/application-service/)